Rediscovering and reinventing Kosovo through academia, cinema and the arts

 MOOO-ving tale of a man and his bovine: Algerian peasant takes his much-adored animal to an agricultural competition in Paris, and the culture clash becomes immediately evident - now on all major VoD platforms [Read More...]

-Drink, laugh, struggle and cry with the impossible friendship between Israeli and Arab soldiers - Berlinale rescues one of the most important Israeli anti-war classics of all times [Read More...]
+Drink, laugh, struggle and cry as Israeli and Arab soldiers strike an impossible friendship - the 26th Tallinn Black Nights Film Festival rescues one of the most important Israeli anti-war classics of all times [Read More...]

 Just a little bit of tragic history repeating: rotoscope animation doc about the 1966 Charles Whitman massacre in Texas comes out at a time when Germany is healing from a remarkably similar event [Read More...]